jaehong31/CGES/README.md

 ### Run examples

 In this code, you can run our model on MNIST dataset.
-Then, you don't need to download dataset on your own, just you can get the daataset when you run our code.
+Then, you don't need to download dataset on your own, just you get the dataset when you run our code.
 If you want to apply the model to your own data, you need to edit code a little bit.

-For convinence, we added that code prints out sparsity of each layer, training & test accuracy, and several parameter information.
+For convinence, we added the logs that are printed out sparsity of each layer, training & test accuracy, and several parameter information.
 If you execute run.sh script, you can reproduce our model.
 And when you want to compare with L2 baseline, turn off the **cges** option to False.

 ```